 Sake Dene Mahomet is remembered by a monment in the enclosed area at the rear of the church.
 He was the first Indian to write and publish a book in English, opened the first indian restaurant in London and invented … Continue reading

-Posted in Author, Churchyard, Doctor, Military, Novelist, Royal connection
+Posted in Author, Churchyard, Doctor, Military, Novelist, Royal connection, St Nicholas

 Within the Vaults – Outlaws and Others